 The Best Clarinet Fingerings for F# and Eb by Dr. Michael Dean “ClarinetMike”

-Below I discuss two common fingerings that should be taught to beginning (and all) clarinetists.
+Below I offer my opinions on two fingerings that I think should be taught to beginning (and all) clarinetists.

 First space F#/Gb.
 Beginners are often taught to play this note in a chromatic scale with thumb and right bottom 2 side (trill) keys.
 I strongly suggest that teachers teach the standard fingering of left hand index finger instead.
 Have students use it all the time, even in the chromatic scale.
 In actual music it almost always is the preferred fingering for F#/Gb.
 Learning to “flip” between thumb F and index F# is an important technique for all clarinetists.

 I was taught to introduce alternate fingerings early and often – and I agree.
 However, I would make it clear to the students that the basic (or guide) fingering for F# is index finger.
 FYI, legendary clarinet performer/teacher, Robert Marcellus, said in an interview, “…the two side trill keys are not chromatic ‘F#’ like a lot of people play.
 The chromatic of “F#” is just the index finger in the left hand.”

 [However, if for some reason you simply MUST teach trill key F# in a chromatic scale, I plead with you to make sure your students also know regular index finger F#.
 I’ve seen far too many clarinet students use trill key F# all the time as their basic fingering – I suspect their beginning clarinet teachers never taught the standard fingering to them.
 Further, the inadequate preparation of beginning clarinet teachers is an important topic for another day!]